Word Meanings - OTOSCOPE - Book Publishers vocabulary database

 1. By means of an instrument or agency; as means to an end.
 South.
 They will argue that the end being essentially beneficial, the means become instrumentally so.
 Burke.
 2. With instruments of music; as, a song instrumentally accompanied.
 Mason. - INSTRUMENT

 A writing, as the means of giving formal expression to some act; a writing expressive of some act, contract, process, as a deed, contract, writ, etc. Burrill.
-4. One who, or that which, is made a means, or is caused to serve a purpose; a medium, - CONDITION
+4. One who, or that which, is made a means, or is caused to serve a purpose; a medium, - CONDITIONLY

 A clause in a contract, or agreement, which has for its object to suspend, to defeat, or in some way to modify, the principal obligation; or, in case of a will, to suspend, revoke, or modify a devise or bequest.
-It is also the case of - CONDITIONLY
+It is also the case of - INSTRUMENTALISM

 The view that the sanction of truth is its utility, or that truth is genuine only in so far as it is a valuable instrument. -- In`stru*men"tal*ist, n.
 Instrumentalism views truth as simply the value belonging to certain ideas in so far as these - EXAMINATOR